IAD Comprehensive

 Networking

 In addition to completing an internship, students may also prepare for the post-college transition by networking with a community of other designers.
 This process can be started by signing up with the Interaction Design Association’s (IxDA) local Atlanta chapter.
 They use MeetUp as their organizing platform.
 The local chapter has meetings all the time and is a great way to start networking.
 We have found that students who network (and get internships) are more likely to get good jobs right out of college.
-Students should also sign up for the International Interaction Design Association (IxDA) newsletter—it’s free.

-There are a lot of other networking events that fall under the larger umbrella of UX or produce design.
+There are a lot of other networking events that fall under the larger umbrella of UX or product design.
 Some are good, some are less so -- use your best judgement.
 In the Resources section below, you'll find more networking resources.

 Ideal Job Candidate?